start a chapter FAQ

 Role of the national office

-The Chapters Team works full time to support chapters around the country in their efforts.
+The Chapters Team works full time to support chapters around the country in their mental health advocacy efforts.
 The Chapters Team can help with anything from recruiting new members and brainstorming program ideas to ensuring effective delegation and leadership transition.
 We highly value our relationship with our chapters and are happy to assist in any way that we can, so never hesitate to reach out to the Chapters Team for guidance, advice, or ideas.
 You can reach them best by signing up to join the Active Minds Network Slack Team or contacting us.

 As a chapter of a national organization, you are entitled to support, resources, and benefits from us that are only available to Active Minds chapters.
 These include access to full-time staff dedicated to working with chapters across the country, exclusive opportunities to participate in Active Minds national programs, a package of chapter resources at the beginning of each school year, and eligibility to apply for the Chapter Development Grant.
 You’ll also enjoy engagement with the larger mental health community, connection with thousands of other like-minded students, leadership opportunities, and the backing of a nationally recognized organization.

 Chapters are encouraged to adapt our programs and materials as necessary to best suit the needs of their particular campus and student body.
 However, we do have certain expectations of our chapters to maintain affiliation and good-standing with Active Minds.
 These include having your chapter’s activities align with the mission of Active Minds, maintaining a relationship with the Active Minds national office, using our name and logo, being a registered student organization on your campus, and forming a relationship with a faculty or staff advisor.
 We also expect that your chapter will be an open and welcoming group to all members of your campus community and that no one will be excluded from being involved.